Grabot/age_of_gold_mobile/README.md

    - Run `signingReport` with gradlew on the Android project and look for the DebugAndroidTest of the project
 9. Create a new oauth credential for iOS specific
 10. fill in the correct bundle id and App id that you can find in the apple overview
+11. Add the sign in with apple in the singing and capabilities (as a capability) in xcode.